daeilkim/refinery/README.md

 What is Refinery?
 ===============
 Built mostly in Python, Refinery is a full-stack web app that works with Vagrant VM and Puppet that can be run from a single command after downloading the git repository.
-The web-app is accessed through

 Pre-Requisites